 There are two exceptions to the 60-day pre-registration period: (For more information, go to the Frequently Asked Questions page).

-If the climb is cancelled prior to January 15 of the year in which the climb is scheduled, all but $100 of the fee will be refunded (i.e. $275 for adults; $175 for youth in 2019).
+In general, if the climb is cancelled prior to January 15 of the year in which the climb is scheduled, all but $100 of the fee will be refunded (i.e. $275 for adults; $175 for youth in 2020).
 No refunds will be made for cancellations after January 15, including COVID-related reasons, nor can the registration fee be applied to a future season.
 Be advised that if either the climber or the park cancels due to pandemic complications or travel restrictions, refunds will not be issued.
 We highly suggest trip insurance to cover any potential cancellations.

 All registered climbers are required to attend the appointment at the Walter Harper Talkeetna Ranger Station, including those teams beginning their climb on the north side of the Alaska Range.
 Expeditions must check in and attend the orientation appointment together.
 Please allow two hours for the check in process and appointment.
 Expedition members will be required to provide government issued photo identification, such as a driver's license or passport.

 Expedition Registration is considered COMPLETE when:

 Denali climbing rangers have created a helpful list of Frequently Asked Questions to use as a resource in planning your expedition.

 The Alaska Range offers an amazing variety of remote climbing and backcountry skiing opportunities.
 The Backcountry Climbing and Mountaineering section currently offers basic trip planning information.

 Denali Weather Links